 Rowandale was started in 2012, but due to a pending house move little progress was made till late 2014.
-After the move, and once priority renovation was completed on the new house, work resumed on the Rowandale layout.The first section, shown at right, is how it was prior to our house move; track all laid with a tunnel entrance under a hill at bottom left and short viaduct just before it.
+After the move, and once priority renovation was completed on the new house, work resumed on the Rowandale layout.The first section, shown at top right, is how it was prior to our house move; track all laid with a tunnel entrance under a hill at bottom left and short viaduct just before it.
+The hidden sidings were quickly modified to enable connection to temporary ‘D’ loops to allow continues running on the main loops, as shown opposite.

 The short viaduct and tunnel have been scratch built in card using photo realistic texture sheets from the Scalescenes range.A mock-up of the station is in place and a start has been made on the scenery.
 Miniature model aircraft servo motors (Type SG-90) have been added to operate the points; the servos being mounted just in front of the rear storage tracks and are connected to the points by the wire-in-tube method.
 The servos are controlled by thePololu Maestro Servo Controller, the large bundle of wires to the servo’s can be seen here.The polarity of the frogs on the points are set with micro-switches operated by the servo motor arms.